Bethlem myopathy: Treatment

 Currently there is no cure for the disease.
 Symptomatic treatment, which aims to relieve symptoms and improve quality of life is the main treatment method of Bethlem myopathy.
 It is believed that physical therapy, stretching exercises, orthoses such as braces and splints, and mobility aids like a walker or wheelchair are beneficial to patient's condition.

 Surgical options could be considered in rare instances, in order to help with joint contractures or scoliosis.
 Contractures of the legs can be alleviated with heel-cord surgery followed by bracing and regular physical therapy.
 Repeated surgeries to lengthen the heel cords may be needed as the child grows to adulthood.

 Epidemiology

-According to a Japanese study from 2007 Bethlem myopathy affects about 1 in 200,000 people.
-A 2009 study concerning the prevalence of genetic muscle disease in Northern England estimated the prevalence of Bethlem myopathy to be at 0.77:100,000.
-Together with the UCMD it is believed to be underdiagnosed.
+According to a Japanese study from 2007, Bethlem myopathy 1 affects about 1 in 200,000 people.
+A 2009 study, concerning the prevalence of genetic muscle disease in Northern England, estimated the prevalence of Bethlem myopathy 1 to be at 0.77:100,000.
+Together with Ullrich congenital muscular dystrophy 1, Bethlem myopathy 1 is believed to be underdiagnosed.
 Both conditions have been described in individuals from a variety of ethnic backgrounds.
+Bethlem myopathy 2 affects less than 1 in 1,000,000 people.